manvincent/ofc/README.md

-# Working code for LQG
+# Working code for OFC